devidw/invoice/README.md

 |PDF|call print dialog|
 |🖩|calculate item position numbers, item prices and total price|

-Working with the invoice item selected by the position input:
+Working with the invoice item selected with the position input:

 |button|action|
 |:---:|---|